 Feature release stages

-When Boomi introduces or removes features from the Boomi Enterprise Platform, they may have one or more attached special designations.
-Features have varying levels of support and access depending on their designation type.
-Use the following tables to understand how Boomi defines each stage, the level of access allowed, and whether Boomi offers help documentation, Service Level Agreements, and Support Services.
+When Boomi introduces or removes features from the Boomi Enterprise Platform, they are assigned a release stage.
+Features have varying levels of support and access depending on their release stage.
+Refer to the information below to understand how Boomi defines each stage, the level of access allowed, and whether Boomi offers documentation, Service Level Agreements, and Support Services.

 Not all features follow this cycle, which include but are not limited to: